Shared Situational Awareness Using Hybrid Zonotopes with Confidence Metric: Methodology

 If there exists a measurement set~$\mathcal{X}_t^i$, we then define the \emph{estimated set} of the $i^{th}$ sensor to be

 A confidence metric $c_t^i$ is then assigned to the estimated set~$\mathcal{\bar{X}}_t^i$.
-We define the confidence to be the volumetric \emph{intersection over union} of the current and previous state estimates, i.e.,
+We define the confidence to be the volumetric \emph{intersection over union} of the predicted set and estimated set for the current time step, i.e.,

 where both the numerator and denominator are simplified using the fact that $\mathcal{\bar{X}}_t^i = \bar{\mathcal{X}}_t^i \cap \mathcal{\hat{X}}_t^i \subseteq \hat{\mathcal{X}}_t^i$.
 The intersection over union provides a metric for the overall similarity between two sets; when the sets have a large overlap then the metric approaches the value one, and as the sets overlap less then the metric approaches zero.
-This metric is used often in the computer vision and object detection literature~\citep{Rezatofighi2019_IoU}, but to the authors' knowledge, it has not been used for set-based estimation, and the proposed methods combine this metric with hybrid zonotopes in a novel manner.
+This metric is used in the computer vision and object detection literature~\citep{Rezatofighi2019_IoU}, but to the authors' knowledge, it has not been used for set-based estimation, and the proposed methods combine this metric with hybrid zonotopes in a novel manner.
 If a measurement set~$\mathcal{X}_t^i$ does not exist, for example due to packet loss or when the V2X unit no longer detects the pedestrian, then the predicted set is used as the estimated set.

-The confidence metric is computed using the most recent measurement set at time step $t^*$ and current estimated set~$\bar{\mathcal{X}}^i_{t}$, per Algorithm~\ref{alg:estimator_alg} line~\ref{line:prediction_same_as_estimation}.
+One challenge with using volumetric intersection over union as a confidence metric is the exponential computational and time complexity it inherits form the constrained zonotope vertex enumeration problem.
+This poses particular challenges in an estimation framework, where the number of generators tends to compound from one time step to the next as new measured sets are intersected with the predicted sets.
+This can be mitigated in part by utilizing the latest algorithms to simplify constrained zonotope representations~\cite{raghuraman2022set, Kopetzki2017}.
+Further, the following fusion technique does not rely on the use of this confidence metric specifically, and the metric could be exchanged for another in use cases when the vertex enumeration is not possible.